Luis Robert Player Props: White Sox vs. Tigers

 Luis Robert At The Plate

-- Robert leads Chicago with 50 hits and a team-best slugging percentage of .557.
+- Robert has 50 hits to go with a slugging percentage of .545, both of which lead Chicago hitters this season.

-- Among qualified hitters in MLB, his batting average ranks 57th, his on-base percentage ranks 96th, and he is seventh in the league in slugging.
+- Among qualified hitters in MLB action, he ranks 67th in batting average, 103rd in on-base percentage, and 10th in slugging.

-- Robert enters this game on a four-game hitting streak.
-In his last games, he's hitting .278 with one homer.

-- In 34.7% of his games this season, Robert has had at least one RBI.
-He's picked up more than one in 16.3% and driven in three or more of his team's runs in two contests.
+- Robert has an RBI in 17 of 50 games this season, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.